HSKPeter/1800_BBY24/README.md

 It has the following subfolders and files:
-├── .git                        # Folder for git repo ├── audio                       # Folder for audio files
+├── .git                        # Folder for git repo ├── scripts                     # Folder for scripts
-    /flocus-music.m4a
-    /notification.m4a
-├── scripts                     # Folder for scripts
     ├── commonAcrossPages
         /loginAuthentication.js